Queer the Future! is a call-to-action for LGBTQIA2S+ and non-binary people,

 The Queer the Future Initiative is currently interviewing researchers, futurists, subject experts, and big picture thinkers, from academia, activism, business, and beyond, identifying as LGBTQIA2S+, gender non-binary, and allies, in areas encompassing economics, climate change, migration, health and food supply, politics, and technology.

-Our first stage is a core set of the forces that will most shape life for LGBTQIA2S+ people living, loving, and working over the next 10-30 years Together these components will form a final version 1.0 of Resilient Equality and Liberation Innovation 2022-2050: Future Forces Shaping LGBTQIA2S+ and Gender Non-Binary Lives, a hybrid map-of-the-future and report.
+Our first stage is a core set of the forces that will most shape life for LGBTQIA2S+ people living, loving, and working over the next 10-30 years Together these components will form a first release of Resilient Equality, Accelerated Liberation Innovation: Preparing LGBTQ+ Communities to Adapt and Thrive in a Disruptive Century.

 The future is queer, as the meme proclaims, but only if we also plan how we'll survive and thrive in the years to come.
 Starting today.